Introdution to Acoustic

 The standard hearing frequency range for humans is between 20 Hz and 20 kHz. .

 This is a time-varying graphical visualization of SPL levels relative to the frequency spectrum.

 In the plot, the x-axis represents time in seconds, the y-axis represents frequency in Hz (on a logarithmic scale), and the color intensity represents the signal intensity in decibels (dB).

 For example, two 60 dB noise signals would add up to 63 dB.

 Summary & Conclusion

-- Acoustic is a study of pressure wave generation, propagation, reception and hearing effects.
+Acoustics is the study of the generation, propagation, and reception of pressure waves and their effects on hearing

-- Acoustic Transducer transforms pressure wave to electric voltage and vice versa.
+Acoustic transducers transform pressure waves to electric voltage and vice versa

-- Hearing range of human is generally 20 Hz to 20 kHz.
+The human hearing range is generally 20 Hz to 20 kHz.